Pavement Award Criteria & Scoring

 Download the Data Gathering Sheet Download this Excel file to make sure you have all information need to submit!

-The Florida Pavement Excellence Awards are back for another exciting year, and we are excited to announce the opening of the 2024 awards season.
+The Florida Pavement Excellence Awards are back for another exciting year, and we are excited to announce the opening of the 2025 awards season.
 This annual event, which has been recognizing and honoring the best in pavement construction in the state of Florida since 1979, is a highly anticipated occasion for the industry.

 Applications for the awards will cost $250 each, and projects will be judged by Florida Department of Transportation district offices as well as in-house by the Asphalt Contractors Association of Florida, Inc. (ACAF) staff.
-The winners of the district and statewide awards will be announced at The 2024 ACAF Convention.
+The winners of the district and statewide awards will be announced at The 2025 ACAF Convention.

-We encourage all eligible members to apply for these prestigious awards, which offer a great opportunity to showcase your work and highlight your contributions to the pavement construction industry in Florida.
+We encourage all eligible members to apply for these prestigious awards, which offer a great opportunity to showcase your company's work and highlight your contributions to the pavement construction industry in Florida.
 Don't miss out on this chance to be recognized for your excellence – apply today!

 Florida Road Builder

-New construction, reconstruction, or major overlay on Interstate or multi-lane primary highway with 30,000 tons minimum.
-The project winning the statewide honors for this category will have honor of the project being named the 2024 A.P.
+New construction, reconstruction, or major overlay with 30,000 tons minimum.
+The project winning the statewide honors for this category will have honor of the project being named the A.P.
 Bolton Award for the Florida Road Builder of the Year.
-The A.P.
-Bolton award, named in honor of one of the charter members who has done so much for the industry and whose reputation for quality work is his hallmark, is the Association’s highest award.

 Urban Road Builder

-Urban Road Builder (may include widening or additional lanes) on State primary highway or county highway.
 10,000 tons minimum or the equivalent of 5 miles of 24’ roadway.
 Urban is defined as 51.0% or more of the project is in a curb and gutter section.

 Rural Road Builder

-miles of 24’ roadway.
+10,000 tons minimum or equivalent of 5 miles of 24’ roadway.
 Rural is defined as 51.0% or more of the project has paved shoulders.

 Roads & Streets